bobbycomet/Appify/README.md

 **You must use the system package of Firefox stable to have controller support; this is because the Flatpak browser does not support it out of the box.
 Again, a Flatpak sandboxing issue.**

 **Appify** is a beautiful, powerful, and free Progressive Web App (PWA) creator for Linux.
 Designed with **Windows switchers** in mind, it makes web apps feel native — complete with their own window, taskbar icon, isolated profiles, extensions, and performance controls.
+No electron eating your RAM here.

 Whether you're turning Gmail into a desktop app, running multiple Twitch accounts, or playing cloud games with anti-cheat bypasses — **Appify does it all**.